Process Control: Reduce Costs and Eliminate Mistakes

 Coloured Petri nets (CPN) routes in different colours

-Visual representation of any process graphically represent the flow of data.
+Visual representation of any process graphically represents the flow of data.

 Showing the collaborations between objects.

-Function Modelling IDEF0 technique uses a box to represent functions within a process.
+Function Modeling IDEF0 technique uses a box to represent functions within a process.

 Support the software development process.

-Repeatable pattern of activity enabling analyse and improvement in a process.
+A repeatable pattern of activity enables to analyse and improvement in a process.

 Create and analyse a digital prototype of a physical model to predict its performance.